top of page

 Lower Blepharoplasty

-More complex — requires finesse with fat pockets, skin tightening, lid support, and avoiding rounding of the lid.
-Surgery takes longer and aftercare is more involved.
+This procedure is more complex.
+It requires finesse with fat pockets, skin tightening, lid support, and avoiding rounding of the lid.
+Surgery takes longer, and aftercare is more involved.
+That’s why lower blepharoplasty costs more across Denver and nationwide.

 Blepharoplasty Cost Comparison: Denver vs. Other Cities